chubbard/gratum/README.md

 ## Oh Shell Yeah!

-Gratum is meant to be usable in the groovy shell for getting thigns done quickly.
+Gratum is meant to be usable in the groovy shell for getting things done quickly.
 We love awk and sed for quickly manipulating files, but we aren't always working on unix like systems.
+And writing bash scripts to preserve evertying we're doing is cumbersome.
 The groovy shell provides us a portable environment to do similar manipulations.
 Here is how to get gratum started up in your shell:

     groovy:000> :grab 'com.github.chubbard:gratum'
     groovy:000> import gratum.etl.*